ganiyuolalekan/Data-Modeling-Tutorial-DSN-UNIILORIN-/README.md

 **⚠️** represents a warning about a concept that hasn't been properly explained.

 Search out the 🆕 emojis using `ctrl + f` to quickly see the new activities.

+## Project

+There a little web application to help test out a model pipeline in deployment after the classification session, where we talked about how pipelines can be serialized and exported to other projects to be used for making predictions.
+The project can be found [here](https://github.com/ganiyuolalekan/Predicting-Loan-Data)

 ---